w3c/ServiceWorker/explainer.md

 In fact, our first example controller, coupled with [IndexedDB](https://developer.mozilla.org/en- US/docs/IndexedDB) and XHR might be all that's *technically* necessary to build a programmatic offline solution.
 It would, however, be a royal pain in the ass to use -- either because developers would need to make or find large-ish libraries to managed fetching/storing/retreiving resources or because XHR doesn't provide all the power that's strictly necessary.

 This is where the global `caches` map comes in.
 Each Controller has a global `caches` Map which holds instances of `Cache`.
-A `Cache` is just what it sounds like: a repository of stored `Response` objects; or in this case, `Future`s which represent `Response`s which may or may not yet be available from the network.
+A `Cache` is just what it sounds like: a repository of stored `Response` objects; or in this case, `Promise`s which represent `Response`s which may or may not yet be available from the network.

-_NOTE: You might know "Future" by the name "Promise".
-If not, see the [case for Futures in DOM](https://github.com/slightlyoff/DOMFuture/blob/master/README.md#futures- promises-i-dont-speak-your-crazy-moon-language) or an explanation [here](http://www.xanthir.com/b4PY0)._
+_NOTE: You might know "Promise" by the name "Promise".
+If not, see the [case for Promises in DOM](https://github.com/slightlyoff/DOMPromise/blob/master/README.md#Promises- promises-i-dont-speak-your-crazy-moon-language) or an explanation [here](http://www.xanthir.com/b4PY0)._

 Using `Cache`s is perhaps simpler than talking about them, so here's some tiny example code that implements the `oninstall` event, starts populating a single `Cache` with content, and tells the system that the Controller is ready if-and- only-if all the there resources in the cache are downloaded.